tin2tin/Pallaidium/README.md

 * Render finished notification
 * Model Cards: Modelscope, Animov, Stable Diffusion 1.5 & 2, AudioLMD and Bark

-## How to install
+## How to install (on Win)
 Download the add-on: https://github.com/tin2tin/text_to_video/archive/refs/heads/main.zip

+Right click on the Blender icon and "Run Blender as Administrator".

-Run Blender as Administrator and install the add-on as usual: Preferences > Add-ons > Install > select file > Enable the add-on.
+Install the add-on as usual: Preferences > Add-ons > Install > select file > enable the add-on.

 In the add-on preferences, hit the "Install all Dependencies" button.

-The first time a model is executed and many GB will have to be downloaded, so go grab a(lots of) coffee.
+The first time a model is executed and many GB will have to be downloaded, so go grab lots of coffee.

 If it says git is missing, you can find it here: https://git-scm.com/download/win

+As for Linux and MacOS, if anything differs in installation, then please share instructions.

 ## Location